-How to Hike the Seward Range in the Adirondack Mountains of New York
+How to Hike Seward Mountain and Range in the Adirondack Mountains, New York

 Adirondack 46er High Peak Challenge

-The Seward Range is apart of the Adirondack 46er High Peak Challenge in upstate New York.
-This range is one of, if not the most remote range within the whole challenge.
+Seward Mountain and the whole range are apart of the Adirondack 46er High Peak Challenge in upstate New York.
+This range is one of, if not the most remote ranges within the whole challenge.
 It is past Lake Placid and Tupper Lake, on a SEASONAL ROAD, Coreys Road.
-Again, this is a seasonal road, meaning in the winter (late October until late May), this road is closed, and if you wish to hike the Seward Range, you will have to park 3 miles further, from the actual trailhead for these peaks.
+Again, this is a seasonal road, meaning in the winter (late October until late May), this road is closed.
+If you want to hike Seward Mountain and the whole range in the winter, you will have to park 3 miles further, from the actual trailhead for these peaks.

-In this article, you will read about the Seward Range hike, the Seward Range loop, Seward Range trailhead, Seward Range NY, Seward Range Adirondacks, Seward, Donaldson, Emmons, Seymour, backpacking the Seward Range, and more.
+In this article, you will read about Seward Mountain, Seward Range hike, Seward Mountain Adirondacks, Seward Mountain trailhead, Seward Mountain NY, Seward Mountain hike, Seward Range via Calkins Brook, Mountain parking area, the Seward Range loop, Seward Range Adirondacks, Seward, Donaldson, Emmons, Seymour, backpacking the Seward Range, and more.

 This article is all about the Seward Range.

 To get to this range you will get on Interstate 87 North (coming from Albany).
-You will get on Interstate 87 South if coming from Plattsburgh or north of Exit 30 on 87.
-Then, you will take Exit 30 towards Keene Valley, Lake Placid, and Whiteface from the highway.
+You will get on Interstate 87 South if coming from Plattsburgh or north if coming from Albany and the capital region.
+Stay on 87 until Exit 30.
+You will take Exit 30 towards Keene Valley, Lake Placid, and Whiteface from the highway.
 You will take a left from the exit onto Route 73 or a right if coming from Plattsburgh.
 In about 2.3 miles you will come to a funky intersection, that you want to stay left towards Whiteface and Keene Valley.

 For 13 miles continue straight.
 You will come to an intersection at the end of Keene, where you want to continue right, towards the High Peaks.
 There will be a small sign for it, so you should see it.
 In another 13 miles, you will keep left onto Old Military Road, then in 3.6 miles you will take a slight left onto NY-86.
 In 2.4 miles you will again, keep left onto NY-86 and in 3.7 miles you will take a left onto River Street.
 Continue onto River Street in .3 of a mile and in .2 of a mile you will continue onto NY-3.

 In 13 miles you will take a left onto Coreys Road, then another left in 500 feet onto Coreys Road.
 Then in 5.5 miles the parking lot will be on your right.
-The last 3 miles of this road is a seasonal road, and is only open from April/May through November/December.
-Thus, if you plan on getting your winter 46er, remember that you will have to add another 6 miles total to your trip.
+The last 3 miles of this road is a seasonal road, and is only open from Memorial Day (late May) through late October/November.
+Thus, if you plan on getting your winter 46er, remember that you will have to add an additional 6 miles total to your trip.
 Here you can find exact directions.

 Backpacking Seward Range